No Hiding In Boise

 Everyone thinks Emily Morris died on 9/11.
 In reality, she’s in California, living with her daughter under an assumed identity.
 Fourteen years later, she’s forced to deal with her past, the choices she made, and the people she left behind.

-The post Weekly Roundup: March 21, 2025 appeared first on Kim Hooper's Blog.
+The post Monthly Roundup: February 2026 appeared first on Kim Hooper's Blog.

-The post Weekly Roundup: March 14, 2025 appeared first on Kim Hooper's Blog.
+The post Monthly Roundup: January 2026 appeared first on Kim Hooper's Blog.